-In accordance with a registration rights agreement that we entered into with JMP Securities, LLC in July 2003, we have filed a shelf registration statement, of which this prospectus is a part, covering the resale from time to time of shares of our common stock by the selling stockholders named in this prospectus.
-5,450,675 shares of our common stock are being registered for resale from time to time pursuant to the shelf registration statement of which this prospectus is a part.
+In accordance with a registration rights agreement that we entered into with JMP Securities, LLC in July 2003, we have filed a shelf registration statement, of which this prospectus is a part, covering the resale from time to time of our common stock by the selling stockholders named in this prospectus.
+9,594,498 shares of our common stock are being registered pursuant to the shelf registration statement.